perfood/couch-auth/README.md

 ##### `new SuperLogin(config, couchServer, passport)`

-Constructs a new instance of SuperLogin.
+Constructs a new instance of CouchAuth.
 All arguments are optional.
 If you don't supply any config object, default settings will be used for a local CouchDB instance in admin party mode.
 Emails will be logged to the console but not sent.

 - `config`: Your full configuration object.
 - `couchServer`: You can pass a `ServerScope` from `@cloudant/cloudant` or your own customized version of `nano` here to make the requests to your CouchDB/Cloudant-instance.
 Typing issues can be ignored as long as the relevant methods work as in `nano`.
-- `passport`: You can pass in your own instance of Passport or SuperLogin will generate one if you do not.
+- `passport`: You can pass in your own instance of Passport or CouchAuth will generate one if you do not.

-**Returns:** the complete SuperLogin API.
+**Returns:** the complete CouchAuth API.

 ##### `superlogin.config`